matehat/brewer.js/formula/readme.md

   **Required**.
 This tells Brewer.js how it should interact with a *staged* vendor library.
 A vendor library could contain, like in the case of [bootstrap][2], a mix of javascript and less files.
-For that case, a formula for bootstrap could contain the following snippet :
+For that case, a formula for bootstrap could contain the following snippet:

 ```coffeescript
   @exports ->